Moremar/IT_tutorials/CyberSecurity/Security/CompTIA_Security+.md

 WPA3-Enterprise uses AES with a 256-bits key (128-bits key in WPA2), and Elliptic Curve Diffie-Hellman for the initial handshake.

-WPA3 is supported by Wifi 6 compatible routers.
+WPA3 is supported by Wi-fi 6 compatible routers.

 ## Domain Name Registrar